Doodle: Effects on memory

 According to a study published in the scientific journal Applied Cognitive Psychology, doodling can aid a person's memory by expending just enough energy to keep one from daydreaming, which demands a lot of the brain's processing power, as well as from not paying attention.
 Thus, it acts as a mediator between the spectrum of thinking too much or thinking too little and helps focus on the current situation.
 The study was done by Professor Jackie Andrade, of the School of Psychology at the University of Plymouth, who reported that doodlers in her experiment recalled 7.5 pieces of information (out of 16 total) on average, 29% more than the average of 5.8 recalled by the control group made of non-doodlers.

+Various studies have found health benefits to doodling, such as preventing memory loss and maintaining attention.

 Doodling has positive effects on human comprehension as well.
 Creating visual depictions of information allows for a deeper understanding of material being learned.
 When doodling, a person is engaging neurological pathways in ways that allow for effective and efficient sifting and processing of information.
 For these reasons, doodling is used as an effective study tool and memory device.